stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ADC ($04), Y ; The opcode is $71.
 ```

 The assembler will follow the opcode by the operand, if there is one.
-The operand is one or two bytes in size, so every machine instruction is either one, two, or three bytes long.
+The operand is one or two bytes in size, so every machine instruction is either one, two, or three bytes in size.

 The 6503 is little endian, so any addresses in the program get encoded LSB first and MSB second.
 For example, if an operation has the operand of the address `$1234`, `$12` being the MSB and `$34` being the LSB, the assembler will encode that address in the machine code as `$3412`.